Daemen University Service Animal Policy

 An individual with a disability may be charged for any damage caused by his or her Service Animal beyond reasonable wear and tear to the same extent that it charges other individuals for damages beyond reasonable wear and tear.

-The Handler agrees to abide by all equally applicable College policies that are unrelated to the individual’s disability such as assuring that the animal does not unduly interfere with the routine activities of the College’s campus or residence halls, or cause difficulties for individuals who reside there.
+The Handler agrees to abide by all equally applicable University policies that are unrelated to the individual’s disability such as assuring that the animal does not unduly interfere with the routine activities of the University’s campus or residence halls, or cause difficulties for individuals who reside there.

 IV.
 Removal of Service Animal

-The College may require the individual to remove the Service Animal from the College if:
+The University may require the individual to remove the Service Animal from the University if:

 The animal poses a direct threat to the health or safety of others or causes substantial property damage to the property of others;

-The animal’s presence results in a fundamental alteration of a College program;
+The animal’s presence results in a fundamental alteration of a University program;

 The Handler does not comply with the Handler’s responsibilities set forth above; or